vasekd/SHT1x/README.markdown

 ### readTemperatureF() ###

 Returns a float within the valid range of the sensor of -40 to +254.9F.
-A value of -40 is returned in the event of a communication error with the sensor.
+A value of NAN is returned in the event of a communication (CRC) error with the sensor.

 Example: